Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 How to perform the assessment
 ------------------------------

 1. Open the JSON file in QCAlign that corresponds to the image series and the delineations that you would like to assess.

-Adjust the atlas hierarchy, the grid spacing and the grid aesthetics: see the navigation section for information.
-Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window.
+2. Adjust the atlas hierarchy, the grid spacing and the grid aesthetics: see the navigation section for information.
+Use the opacity slider to adjust the appearance of the atlas overlay in the viewer window: switch the delineations "off" for the assessment.

-2. Start on the first section of the series by clicking the \|<< arrow in the upper-right corner.
+3. Start on the first section of the series by clicking the \|<< arrow in the upper-right corner.
 Proceed to each subsequent section by clicking >

-3. In the section viewer, mark up points that overlap the experimental section.
+4. In the section viewer, mark up points that overlap the section.
 Points that fall outside of the experimental section should be left blank.

 Select between four options by clicking the grid points with the mouse or keyboard shortcuts.
 It is fastest to work with the keyboard shortcuts: by holding down the shortcut and scrolling over points in turn you activate “paint” functionality.